markwomack/GhostMotorController/DESIGN/ProofOfConceptHardware.md

   - The motors must be 3 phase and provide encoder signals that can be connected to the 3.3v Teensy 4.0 (using a 5v->3.3v logic converter, if needed, is acceptable).
-  - The motorcontrollers must be compatible with the chosen motors and must allow for the speed to be set via a PWM signal.
+  - The motor controllers must be compatible with the chosen motors and must allow for the speed to be set via a PWM signal.
   - Proper voltage must be provided to the motors, the motorcontrollers, and the Teensy 4.0.